Wendel-007/Wendel-007/README.md

 ### Hi, I am Wendel! 👋
-I'm a computer engineering student looking for opportunities and collabaration in projects related to Data Science and Computer Vision.
+I'm a computer engineering student with a passion for web development, both front-end and back-end.

-- 🔭 I'm currently studying image classification (also, I'm honing my data structures skills and algorithm skills, on a regular basis).
+-🔭 I'm currently studying front-end technologies such as HTML, CSS and JavaScript, as well as exploring modern frameworks such as React and Next.js.

-- 🌱 I’m currently learning Computer Vision techniques using Python.
+-🌱 I'm also delving into the intricacies of back-end development, familiarizing myself with Node.js, Express and databases such as MongoDB and SQL.

-- 🤝 I’m looking to collaborate on data science and deep learning projects.
+-🤝 I'm looking to collaborate on projects that involve both the development of user interfaces and the creation of robust APIs, where I can contribute my skills and learn from the community.

 <div align="center">
   <a href="https://github.com/Wendel-007">